-At 8am on a winter Friday morning, the road to the San Pio hospital in Benevento, a small city in southern Italy, is covered by mist.
+At 8am on a Friday morning in winter, the road to the San Pio hospital in Benevento, a small city in southern Italy, is covered by mist.
 The hospital’s corridors are quiet, except on the second floor, where abortion-related visits are scheduled to start.

-More than forty years after abortions were legalised in Italy, they remain hard for women to access – especially in the south, where most doctors refuse to perform them.
+More than 40 years after abortions were legalised in Italy, they remain hard for women to access – especially in the south, where most doctors refuse to perform them.
 In 2017, the entire Benevento province was briefly left with no abortion provider after the only non-refuser at the San Pio hospital retired.

 Nine months ago, we began following the money of two US religious right groups.
 Then, we deployed our own global network – of feminist investigative journalists.

 I went to this hospital as part of an undercover investigation, posing as a poor young woman with an unwanted pregnancy, looking for information about abortion.
 But the information I received inside the ward included incorrect claims that I could face “post-abortion syndrome” and a 50% increased risk of breast cancer.

 Both of these claims have been widely discredited by medical experts, who say there is simply no such link between abortion and mental illness or cancer risks.
 But this is not a story about local-level misinformation.
 The Italian volunteers I met in Benevento are part of a national federation that has powerful American partners.